Brookings Institute ranks Rochester Among Top Metros for Patents

 Abundance of Fresh Water

-7% of the world's fresh water supply is right here in the Greater Rochester, NY Region.
-No water rationing or water rights fees and rates well below the national average make our region attractive for food processing, agriculture and advanced manufacturing.
+There is an unlimited fresh water supply right here in the Greater Rochester, NY Region.
+No water rationing or water rights fees and rates well below the national average make our region attractive for food processing, agriculture, and advanced manufacturing.

 #1 in the U.S. for patents issued per 1000 workers